Temple College Procedures

 Do I have to declare a major?

-Yes, contact the Advising Office if you are unsure which major to choose.
+Yes, contact the Advising Center at firstname.lastname@example.org if you are unsure which major to choose.

 How can I find out about off-campus classes and where they are offered?